Here are our 'Top 10' attractions in Jersey:

 New North Quay, St. Helier

 The Maritime Museum takes the sea and Jersey's central relationship with it as its theme.
 The museum has attracted widespread deserved acclaim for its emphasis on ‘learning through doing’ – visitors are not only allowed to touch the exhibits they are encouraged to.
-With the story telling giant whelk (it sounds naff, but it isn't) children will enjoy the experience as much as adults.
+Children will enjoy the experience as much as adults.

 Open all year round.
 [Find out more]